ckswilliams/modOpenREM/docs/install.rst

 -------------
 *(New for version 0.6.0)*

 Numpy is required for charts.
-OpenREM will work without numpy, but charts will not be displayed.
+OpenREM will work without NumPy, but charts will not be displayed.

 **Insert numpy install instructions here**